On this page

-Review your supplier contracts to ensure you are getting the most from the relationship
+Review your supplier contracts to ensure you're getting the most from the relationship.

-- make a list of what is important to your business from your supplier e.g. timely delivery, quality product, good price etc. Use our Checklist for finding and choosing suppliers to help you
+- Make a list of what's important to your business from your supplier, such as timely delivery, quality product, good price – our checklist for finding and choosing suppliers provides some great tips and advice

-- check each supplier against the list made to rank the importance and service of each supplier
+- Check each supplier against the list and rank the importance and service of each supplier.

 - Discuss any issues identified with your suppliers to seek improvements in line with your priorities.